ibm-cloud-docs/databases-for-redis/howto-getting-connection-strings.md

 {:pre: .pre}
 {:tip: .tip}

 # Getting Connection Strings
 {: #connection-strings}

 The {{site.data.keyword.databases-for-redis_full}} service is provisioned with authentication enabled.
 You need a username, password, and connection strings to connect and issue commands.
-In Redis 5.x and below, there is only the admin user.
+In Redis 5.x and prior, there is only the admin user.
 Redis did not introduce support for multiple users until Redis 6.

 Connection Strings for your deployment are displayed on the _Dashboard Overview_, in the _Connections_ panel.
 All users on your deployment can use the connection strings, including connection strings for either public or private endpoints.

 ![Redis Connection Strings](images/connections_panel.png)

 Your Redis deployment is provisioned with an admin user.
-You have to set the admin password before you can use it to connect to the database.
+You must set the admin password before you can use it to connect to the database.
 For more information, see the [Setting the Admin Password](/docs/databases-for-redis?topic=databases-for-redis-admin-password) page.
 {: .tip}

 ## Getting Connection Strings from the CLI